 Hello!
 Welcome to this Deranged Review.
 Please sit down, as I regale you with more Tales of Little Deranged.

 We don't have Candy Land here in the United Provinces of Tulipstan.
 I've never seen one.
-We're also sorely lacking in both Snakes and Ladders, so we have to make do with Gooseboarding (#1).
+We're also sorely lacking in both Chutes and Ladders, so we have to make do with Gooseboarding (#1).

 We also do not go fishing; we expect a little more skill from our children.
 For more on Black Pete (the game, not the acrobat/clown/servant/spy people seem to be so confused about), see my future review on that (#2).
 No sir!
 We play Kwartet!